 “Red Mountain Park holds such historic significance for this region, and it has been wonderful to see the community learn and embrace that history.”

 Red Mountain Park’s Vision is to be a self-sustaining, award-winning Park in the city we helped redefine.
-These Millennials see what can be for Birmingham…and have decided to do what it takes to build a Park!
+These young professionals see what can be for Birmingham…and have decided to do what it takes to build a Park!

 The Welch Group